 5.3 System Access.
 FMD will provide Provider with all necessary access to conduct patient visits on the telehealth platform.

 6. Term and Termination

 6.1 Initial Term and Renewal.
-This Agreement shall have an initial term of either 3, 6 or 12 months from the Effective Date (the “Initial Period”).
+This Agreement shall have an initial term of 12 months from the Effective Date (the “Initial Period”).
 The Agreement shall automatically renew for subsequent periods, after the expiration of the Initial Period and each subsequent period (each a “Renewal Period”) which shall equal the same length of the Initial Period unless a change in term length is requested by the Provider or unless earlier terminated pursuant to Section 6.2.
 The Initial Period and each Renewal Period, if any, are collectively referred to herein as the “Term.”

 6.2 Termination; Suspension.

 a.
 Termination Without Cause.
 Either party may not terminate this Agreement without cause.

 b.
 Termination for Cause.
 Either party may terminate this Agreement for cause if the other party materially or repeatedly defaults in the performance of its obligations and has not cured such default within 30 days of receipt of a default notice specifying the default and the intention to terminate or under mutually agreed upon terms between the Company and Provider OR if the termination is agreed upon by both parties.
 The company will not unreasonably withhold consent to the request if termination is requested by the provider.

 c.
 Automatic Suspension.
 Upon the occurrence of any of the following events, each of which shall constitute a ground for termination for cause, then, without further action by either party, the provisions of Sections 1 of this Agreement shall be immediately suspended pending cure or termination in accordance with subparagraph b of this Section 6.2: